 1 Learn how to simply and successfully incorporate the National Visual Art Standards into your own curriculum.

 2 Discover how to guide student learning by spiraling your curriculum with the standards.

 3 Explore new and exciting ways for your students to Create, Present, Respond, and Connect.

 The National Visual Art Standards are thorough, complex, and do an amazing job of guiding student learning.
 Though it may seem overwhelming to incorporate them into your teaching, it is possible!
 In this Learning Pack, you will discover how you can build on your existing curriculum by utilizing the standards in your everyday teaching.
 It’s simpler than you imagine!

-1.1 Aligns curriculum with national, state, or district standards
+A. Develops curriculum that aligns with national, state, and/or district standards

 Middle School Art Teacher and PRO Facilitator